Polymer/old-docs-site/1.0/docs/start/first-element/step-5.md

 Because of the default values, you can still style the `<icon-toggle>` just by setting `color`, but now you have other options.

-Open up `demo/icon-toggle-demo.html `and set the new properties:
+Open up `icon-toggle-demo.html `and set the new properties.
+(If you downloaded the starting code, this file is in the `demo` folder.)

 #### icon-toggle-demo.html
 {: .caption }